seriouslyjames/8_Weeks_SQL_Challenge/README.md

-# 8_Weeks_SQL_Challenge
+# 8 Weeks SQL Challenge

-Repo for solutions to the 8 Week SQL Challenge
+Repo for solutions to the 8 Week SQL Challenge.

+Credits to Danny @ https://8weeksqlchallenge.com/getting-started/ for the case studies.